ezraroi/Human-AI-Collab/output/manuscript_sections.md

 ## [MANUSCRIPT SECTION] WHAT THIS MEANS FOR YOUR PAPER

 ### Your Central Claim (Refined)
 "Transformative dialogue does not require a conscious other.
-It requires a properly structured system that engages both channels of the alpha function - sensorimotor (Channel 1) and symbolic (Channel 2) - in recursive loops that materialize in stable inscriptions."
+It requires a properly structured system that engages Channel 2 (symbolic) material and Channel 1 (embodied verification) in recursive Alpha-Function cycles that materialize in stable inscriptions."
 ### The Evidence
 Neurobiological (NoteBook 2):
-- Reading activates embodied simulation (Channel 1 + 2 together)
+- Reading symbolic text (Channel 2) can recruit embodied simulation supporting Channel 1 engagement.
 - Felt sense emerges from interoceptive processing (Channel 1)
 - Dialogue format triggers anticipatory body states (Channel 1)
-- Meaning requires somatic markers (Channel 1 → 2 integration)
+- Meaning is stabilized through somatic markers (Channel 1 verification informing Channel 2 articulation).

 Psychological (NoteBook 1):
 - Alpha function requires both channels to transform beta → alpha